April 9th 2003- 6.45 pm

 As I zoomed through the evening traffic, I tried regrouping myself.
 My wife- Where was she?
 How was she?

 She had been such a support!
 Ours was a 5 year long courtship before we got married.
 There had been chivalrous moments, like offering her my jacket during a walk in the rains and the chilly Bangalorean winter.
-Some intimate candle lit dinners and some tender moments.
+Some intimate candle lit dinners and some passionate moments.

 And now after 4 years of marriage, at the peak of her pregnancy- I had taken her for granted-not returning her call.
 How could I be so callous?
 Did the quest for professional glory cloud my responsibilities so much?